 - As they progress through this stage, they eventually learn object permanence, or that things continue to exist even when they can no longer be seen

 During the first two years of life, a child’s knowledge of the world stems from motor actions and sensory information.
 A remarkable amount of learning takes place during this relatively brief period.
-One of the critical events of the sensorimotor stage is the development of object permanence, or the understanding that objects continue to exist even when they cannot be seen.

-The physical milestones of this stage also contribute to cognitive development, as children explore the world through reaching, grasping, rolling, crawling, and eventually walking.
+The physical milestones of this stage also contribute to cognitive development as children explore the world through reaching, grasping, rolling, crawling, and eventually walking.
 The earliest foundations of language development are established during this stage as well.

 During the sensorimotor stage, infants learn about the world around them through their senses, perceptions, and motor skills.
 Infants are limited in terms of their ability to independently explore, so every interaction they have with people and the environment serves as an important learning opportunity.